-OTD Theme - Occupation for Health upation-based and evidence-based intervention for current practice, - tion, and scholarship. arning Outcomes/ OTD Threads Foundational Generalize foundational theories, principles, and methodologies to Knowledge the execution of evidence-based clinical care, teaching, an in one's profession.
-Clinical Care Demonstrate evidence-based knowledge of person-centered clinical care reflective of the professional standards in one's profession.
-Healthcare & Approach clinical care, teaching, and research in a manner that is Education considerate of safety, efficiency, timeliness, sustainability, and ethical Systems decision-making. anslational Science ess for sharing knowledge from practice for practice to increase quality of services to improve health. earning Objectives"/ OTD Threads Translational Apply knowledge to complex problems to meet the evolving Knowledge healthcare needs of individuals and communities through technology invention, research, advocacy, and outreach.
-Civic Engage in service, outreach, and advocacy opportunities for the Responsibility advancement of patient care, patient safety, community health, and the allied health professions. rsonal and Professional Growth • felong learners, demonstrating a commitment to professional standards and res earning Objectives"/ OTD Threads Personal & Engage in lifelong learning and professional growth based on Professional assessed limitations through the synthesis of reflective though Growth feedback from others, and situational evaluation and analysis.
-Cultural Agility Exhibit culturally sensitive behaviors that contribute to a safe Interpreferational environment for all individuals and communities.
-Interprofessional Embrace the unique roles and experiences of the various he Teamwork professions, promoting a team-based approach to healthcare, teaching, and research.
-Communication Cultivate an environment of collaboration by engaging in pro Cultivate an environment of collaboration by engaging in productive & Collaboration communication with all members of one's team.
+OTD Theme - Occ cupation for Health Application of occupation-based and evidence-based intervention for current practice, leadership, education, and scholarship. arning Outcomes/ OTD Threads Foundational Foundational Knowledge: Generalize foundational theories, Knowledge principles, and methodologies to evidence-based clinical care, teaching, and research in one's profession.
+Clinical Care Demonstrate evidence-based knowledge of person-centered clin care reflective of the professional standards in one's profession.
+Healthcare & Approach clinical care, teaching, and research in a manner that is Education considerate of safety, efficiency, timeliness, sustainability, and ethical Systems decision-making. nslational Science ess for sharing knowledge from practice for practice to increase quality of services to improve health. arning Objectives/ OTD Threads Translational Apply knowledge to complex problems to meet the evolving Knowledge healthcare needs of individuals and communities through technology, invention, research, advocacy, and outreach.
+Civic Engage in service, outreach, and advocacy opportunities for the Responsibility advancement of patient care, patient safety, community health, and the allied health professions.
+OTD Theme - Personal and Professional Growth Development of lifelong learners, demonstrating a commitment to professional standards and res arning Objectives/ OTD Threads Personal & Engage in lifelong learning and professional growth based on self- Professional assessed limitations through the synthesis of reflective thought, Growth feedback from others, and situational evaluation and analysis.
+Inclusion & Exhibit culturally sensitive behaviors that promote an inclusive, Equity equitable, and safe environment for all individuals and communities.
+Interprofessional Embrace the unique roles and experiences of the various healthcare Teamwork professions, promoting a team-based approach to healthcare, teaching, and research.
+Communication Cultivate an environment of collaboration by engaging in productiv & Collaboration communication with all members of one's team.